Visual workflow builder

 Codex Plugins bundle reusable skills, app integrations, and MCP servers into workflows you can install in the Codex app or use from Codex CLI.

-AakarDev AI helps teams manage AI provider access, project-level setups, logs, and analytics from one dashboard.
-It supports BYOK workflows and lists providers including OpenAI, Google Gemini, Anthropic, Groq, Mistral AI, and Perplexity AI.
+AakarDev AI helps teams manage AI provider access, project setup, logs, and analytics in one dashboard.
+BYOK support included.

-Struere is an AI-native platform for turning spreadsheet data into structured operational software with dashboards, alerts, and automations.
-It is aimed at teams that want to replace manual spreadsheet workflows without building custom tools from scratch.
+Struere turns spreadsheet data into structured operational software with dashboards, alerts, and automations for teams replacing manual spreadsheet workflows.